twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeOrnaments** – Used with **Other Forms and Variants: Ornaments (ornm)**.
 The first method uses the bullet.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts to replace bb, bp, bq, wk and wr by chess pieces.
 * **IncludePetiteCapitals** – Used with **Other Forms and Variants: Petite Capitals (pcap, c2pc)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only common punctuation and the Latin, Greek and Cyrillic alphabets with diacritics for Classical Sanskrit (not Vedic Sanskrit with additional diacritics like ā́ī́ḷ́l̃m̐ṝ́ū́).
 * **IncludePnum** – Used with **Numerals: Proportional Figures (pnum)**.
 Glyphs with `.pnum` at the end of PostScript names should be present to generate this feature.
 * **IncludeSalt** – Used with **Other Forms and Variants: Stylistic Alternates (uses ss01) (salt)**.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature as a contextual substitution to substitute only the first capital letter of a word in Cankama, Garava, Jivita, Lekhana, Mandala, Odana, Pali, Sukhumala, Talapanna, and Verajja for decorative drop capitals.
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature as a contextual substitution to substitute only the first word's capital letter in Cankama, Garava, Jivita, Lekhana, Mandala, Odana, Pali, Sukhumala, Talapanna, and Verajja for decorative drop capitals.
 Example font without the feature using unencoded glyphs: Agency FB from Microsoft products.
 * **IncludeSinf** – Used with **Numerals: Scientific Inferiors (sinf)**.
 * **IncludeSmallCapitals** – Used with **Other Forms and Variants: Small Capitals (scap, c2sc)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only the Latin, Greek and Cyrillic alphabets and punctuation with diacritics for Classical Sanskrit (not Vedic Sanskrit with additional diacritics like ā́ī́ḷ́l̃m̐ṝ́ū́).
 The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) includes only glyphs for the Latin alphabet, numbers and þḃḋḟġḣk̇l̇ṁṅṗṙṡṫḅḍg̣ḷṃṇṛṣṭ (without this feature).
 Most fonts use their own glyphs (e.g. Letter Gothic Std, Lithos Pro, Trajan Pro, etc. etc. etc. from Adobe products).
 * **IncludeStylisticSets** – Used with **Other Forms and Variants: Stylistic Sets (ss01-ss20)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a contextual substitution for decorative drop capitals in Cankama, Garava, Jivita, Lekhana, Mandala, Odana, Pali, Sukhumala, Talapanna and Verajja (colored).
 The IBM Plex Sans font was used for the feature as shown in the Enrich Your Fonts With OpenType Features tutorial.
 * **IncludeSubs** – Used with **Other Forms and Variants: Subscript (subs)**.
-The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) includes only numbers, some letters in the Latin alphabet, punctuation and äīùú (without the OpenType feature).
+The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) includes only numbers, some Latin letters, punctuation and äīùú (without the OpenType feature).
 * **IncludeSups** – Used with **Other Forms and Variants: Superscript (sups)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset in his fonts as either (1) the Latin alphabet, numbers, common punctuation/mathematical symbols and spacing accents, with Latin-1 and Classical Sanskrit (not Vedic Sanskrit with additional diacritics like ā́ī́ḷ́l̃m̐ṝ́ū́) diacritics (Garava) or (2) the Latin alphabet, numbers, è and ú (other fonts).
 The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) includes only numbers, some Latin letters and punctuation and äi̯ıu̯ü (without the OpenType feature).
 * **IncludeSwsh** – Used with **Other Forms and Variants: Swash (swsh)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) colorized the glyphs in his fonts.
 Most fonts include glyphs only for capital letters in italics (e.g. Times New Roman from Windows 8 through 11 or Minion Pro from Adobe products).
 * **IncludeTitl** – Used with **Other Forms and Variants: Titling (titl)**.
 Most fonts uses its own glyphs (e.g. Perpetua Titling MT).